-This article will describe how to setup Appium framework for Android device app automation testing.
-Appium is open source tool which is used to automate testing for native, hybrid and mobile web.
+This article will describe how to setup the Appium framework for Android device app automation testing.
+Appium is an open source tool which is used to automate testing for native, hybrid and mobile web.
 Appium is designed to automate mobile app testing from any language.

-How it works for Android?
+How does it work for Android?

 When we execute the test scripts, Appium sends the command to UIAutomator or Selendroid on the basis of the Android version.
 Here, bootstrap.jar plays the role of a TCP server, which we can use to send the test command in order to perform the action on the Android device using UIAutomator/Selendroid.

 1. Installation of ANDROID SDK (Studio)

 5. Installation of Selenium Server JAR

 7. js (Not Required – Whenever Appium server is installed, it by default comes with “Node.exe” & NPM.
 It’s included in Current version of Appium)